 This is referred to as a wire crate.
 They come in all sizes, and some have dividers that can make the crate smaller and be adjusted to fit the puppy as they grow.
 This type of crate is great for older puppies and adults.

 This is referred to as an exercise pen or x-pen.
 They are wonderful for containing a puppy in a safe place where they cannot get themselves into trouble while they are not being supervised.

 NuVet vitamins is more than a vitamin... it is an immune booster.
 Puppies are on this vitamin from 3-4 weeks of age and should be included in their diet for their lifetime.
 You can order this vitamin on my site.

 Your puppy will be eating Life Abundance All Life Stages kibble when they go home.
 You can read all about this great food and order it on my Life Abundance page.

-Pumpkin is added to one of the puppies meals each day.
-It is good for both diarrhea or constipation.
+Pumpkin is added to one of the puppies' meals each day.
+It is good for both diarrhea and constipation.
 Make sure you use 100% pumpkin as Pumpkin pie blend contains squash and a lot of times, spices.

 Puppies, as well as adults, can have occasional diarrhea.
 Sometimes this is caused by adding treats into their diet to quickly as a puppy.
 This is what we give our puppies and adults when they have the occasional loose stool, after every worming, and after any kind of antibiotic treatment.
 It replaces the good bacteria that is lost as it is destroyed with antibiotics or worming.
 You can buy it at high end grocery stores like Fred Myers, or a health food store.
 Be sure to check the expiration date.